ENCO: Life-Cycle Management of Enterprise-Grade Copilots: Introduction

-Using \sysname, dozens of teams across various divisions at \companyname have successfully deployed copilots tailored to their specific roles.
-Within the Azure Data organization—which includes services such as Azure SQL DB, Microsoft Fabric, and Microsoft Synapse—we have recorded tens of thousands of messages and over 500 monthly active users (MAU)\footnote{Many users are on-call engineers, typically working in rotation.} (see Figure~\ref{fig:dashboard}).
-Across approximately 1,500 monthly sessions, conversations average 2.2 rounds, indicating typical multi-turn interactions.
-From the several hundred feedback entries received (rated in stars), the average rating is 3.6.
-Interviews with on-call engineers (OCEs) reveal that \sysname not only supports routine tasks but also significantly reduces the time required for incident triaging---by approximately 10--20 minutes per incident.
+Using \sysname, dozens of teams across various divisions at \companyname have successfully deployed copilots tailored to their specific roles, adding a comprehensive set of customized skills, making \sysname one of the most popular internal copilot systems.
+Within the Azure Data organization, we have observed tens of thousands of messages and over 1,000 monthly active users (MAUs) (see Figure~\ref{fig:dashboard}).
+Across more than 20,000 sessions, conversations average 2.71 rounds, indicating typical multi-turn interactions.
+From several hundred user feedback entries (rated on a star scale), the average rating is 3.6.
+Interviews with on-call engineers (OCEs) indicate that \sysname significantly reduces the time required for incident triaging by an average of 10–20 minutes, demonstrating its practical impact on operational efficiency.